 kubectl get namespaces

-You can now use the Tanzu Kubernetes Grid CLI to deploy more Tanzu Kubernetes clusters to the vSphere with Kubernetes Supervisor Cluster.
-You can also use the Tanzu Kubernetes Grid CLI to manage the lifecycles of clusters that are already running there.
-For information about how to manage the lifecycle of clusters, see the other topics in Deploying Tanzu Kubernetes Clusters and Managing their Lifecycle.
+You can now use the Tanzu CLI to deploy more Tanzu Kubernetes clusters to the vSphere with Tanzu Supervisor Cluster.
+You can also use the Tanzu CLI to manage the lifecycles of clusters that are already running there.
+For information about how to manage the lifecycle of clusters, see the other topics in Deploying Tanzu Kubernetes Clusters.